Hillary Clinton's 'emailgate' diced and sliced

 What's the deal with Hillary Clinton's emails?

-Shortly before she was sworn in as secretary of state in 2009, Hillary Clinton set up an email server at her home in Chappaqua, NY.
+Shortly before she was sworn in as secretary of state in 2009, Hillary Clinton set up an email server at her home in Chappaqua, New York.
 She then relied on this server, home to the email address firstname.lastname@example.org, for all her electronic correspondence - both work-related and personal - during her four years in office.

 She also reportedly set up email addresses on the server for her long-time aide, Huma Abedin, and State Department Chief of Staff Cheryl Mills.